 Wreck-It Ralph features cameos from both classic and modern real-life games.
 Lending their voices, among others, are Roger Craig Smith (Ezio from franchise “Assassin’s Creed”) as Sonic the Hedgehog, and from “Street Fighter”—Reuben Langdon (“Street Fighter”) as Ken, Kyle Hebert (“Street Fighter”) as Ryu, and Gerald Rivers (“Street Fighter”) as M. Bison.

 Director Rich Moore has won critical acclaim for directing episodes of such cutting edge animated television series as “The Simpsons,” “Futurama” and “Drawn Together.”
 He won the directing Emmy® Award in the category of Outstanding Animated Program for “Roswell That Ends Well.”
 He also received an Annie Award for that same episode of “Futurama.”
 He is an alumnus of CalArts.
 Clark Spencer previously produced the Disney animated hits “Winnie the Pooh,” “Bolt” and “Lilo & Stitch.”
-While I was in LA I got the opportunity to interview them about Wreck-It Ralph.
+While I was in LA I had the opportunity to interview the pair about their new movie.
 It’s always fun learning why a movie was created and the inspiration behind it.

 In US theaters in Wreck-tacular 3D and RealD 3D November 2nd.

-Disclosure: Disney provided me with a trip to LA in return for my honest review on the movies and events mentioned above.
+Disney provided me with a trip to LA in return for my honest review on the movies and events mentioned above.
 All expenses were paid by Disney and no other compensation was given.
 All experiences and opinions are 100% my own.
+This post does contain affiliate links.